-Condition:

-There is a failure to establish sufficient controls over accounting for assets.
+Condition: There is a failure to establish sufficient controls over accounting for assets.

-Criteria:

-Fixed asset acquisitions and disposals should be determined by City Management including department managers when they are purchased or otherwise acquired or disposed.
-Also, assets purchased with federal funds are required to be inventoried a least every two years.
+Criteria: Fixed asset acquisitions and disposals should be determined by City every two years.

+Management including department managers when they are purchased or otherwise acquired or disposed.
+Also, assets purchased with federal funds are required to be inventoried a least training in this area.
-Cause:

-The City department managers do not appear to have adequate
+Cause: The City department managers do not appear to have adequate of the loss or material addition.